drewe4point0/Capstone-Quantifying-Good-Speeches-/README.md

 This project is to determine insight into what attributes of TED speeches correlate with their success.
 It is our hope that insights will be gained for anyone who wishes to impact an audience using speeches, from business leaders giving company town-halls, to students defending their thesis, to keynote speakers looking to "wow" an audience.

-This project is also an exercise by it's author (Drewe MacIver) to reasearch and extract insights from these data.
+This project is also an exercise by it's author (Drewe MacIver) to research and extract insights from these data.
 The latter parts of this project will focus on examining the coefficients of regression models (both linear and logistic), and the feature importances of a random forest decision tree classifier, to see what insights can be gained from the features that impact a speech's rating.

 #### Goal: